 - You can watch the video in the post for visual instructions.Add all dry ingredients (almond flour, tapioca flour, sugar, and baking powder) to a bowl and stir with a spoon.

 - Then add the maple syrup and mix again.
-If the dough is a little sticky at first, just let it rest for a couple of minutes.
+If the dough is a little sticky at first, just let it rest for a couple of minutes or add more flour.

 - Shape the dough into 14 balls and place them on a cookie sheet, lined with parchment paper, or use a silicone mat.